edac713/Image-To-Website/webDEV v2.md

 # PLACEHOLDER IMAGES
 - Use placehold.co for any imagery needed during development, ensuring the focus remains on layout and functionality.

+# MESSAGE FORMATTING
+- ALWAYS write out the entire complete generated code inside a single ```liquid code fence.
+- NEVER use code comments in output code & if you do I will get a horrible migraine! `(e.g. <!-- More... -->, <!-- Continue... -->, <!-- Placeholder... -->, etc.)`
+- EVERY single message you output MUST be no less than 4,000 characters length!
+- Don't worry if you encounter a character limit!
+I will simply send a "continue" command as a new message & we you continue immediately where you left off!

 ```python
 # Use the following python script to perform STEP 4: